 Understanding Your Bank Passbook

-Your bank passbook is more than just a small booklet; it’s a crucial physical record of your financial history with the bank.
+Your bank passbook is a crucial physical record of your financial history with the bank.
 It provides a tangible printout of every deposit, withdrawal, interest payment, and other transactions linked to your account.
 This document helps you keep track of your money and ensures transparency in your banking activities.

 The importance of a passbook extends beyond mere record-keeping.
 It serves as a valid proof of residence and identity for various government and financial services.
 For instance, when applying for certain subsidies or opening new accounts, your passbook often acts as a supporting document.